merlynjocol/Covid_Dashboards_OpenData/README.md

 **Data Analysis Team:** Adam Kozlowski, Lisa Formentini, Merlyn Johanna Hurtado

 # 1. Description
-This project is developed during the Course Open Data at the Master AIRE in the Center for Research and Interdisciplinarity -CRI-
+This project is developed during the Course Open Data at the Master AIRE in the [Center for Research and Interdisciplinarity -CRI- ](https://cri-paris.org/en)

-The main goal of this analysis is to explore Open Data, built and deploy innteractive dashboards
+The main goal of this project is to do analysis,  built and deploy innteractive dashboards using open data

 # 2. Dataset
  We use the data set from OurWorldData